TaffazulAnsari/B41_SDET_031_Quality-Sentinels/README.md

 ## Test Manual & Automation for StyleMate-ONLINE STORE Website Using Cypress and Page Object Model

 ### Objective
 StyleMate ONLINE STORE - A E-commerce shopping website.
-To validate the functionality, usability, and responsiveness of the Luni Interface website hosted at Luni Interface.
+To validate the functionality, usability, and responsiveness of the StyleMate-ONLINE STORE Website hosted at Luni Interface.
 The testing will focus on critical features like Homepage Navigation, Login/Signup, Interactive components, Add-to-cart & checkout processes, Responsiveness and Layout, Content validation, and Footer Links.

 ---